WCLV: News evolution

 Dee Perry retired from the station on August 26, 2016, ending a 40-year career in broadcasting, with all local inserts during weekday NPR programming subsequently rebranded The Sound of Applause.
 Former WNYC-FM personality Amy Eddings, who had been that station's local host for All Things Considered until 2015, joined WCPN as local host for Morning Edition in March 2017.
 A native of Brunswick, Eddings also began involvement with The Downtowner, a weekly WCPN-produced podcast devoted to downtown Cleveland's revival.
 Plain Dealer reporter Michael McIntrye joined WCPN as host of The Sound of Ideas, sharing the duties with staffer Rick Jackson.
 Originally with WCPN as morning anchor, Jackson was moved to WVIZ to host the weekly panel discussion program Ideas and the children's-oriented newsmagazine NewsDepth.
 Meanwhile, WCPN was successful in reducing the allotted airtime for the weekend ethnic fare in January 2015 after the hosts of the Lithuanian and Serbian programs retired; the resulting schedule changes allowed WCPN to finally add the Sunday edition of All Things Considered.
 By the end of 2021, only three ethnic programs remained on the lineup.

-On June 15, 2021, WCPN rebranded as "Ideastream Public Media WCPN" as part of a group-wide effort to celebrate the entity's 20th anniversary.
+On June 15, 2021, WCPN rebranded as "WCPN Ideastream Public Media" as part of a group-wide effort to celebrate the entity's 20th anniversary.